tplatt92/tplatt92/README.md

 -- 100 Days of Code Challenge --

 Day 1: Continued with module 5 on Scrimba's front end career path - creating a twitter clone.
 Looked at Data attributes, how to create an interactive like button with counter.

+Day 2: Continued with creating a very basic twitter clone.
+Explored conditional rendering of CSS and how initialise CSS styles using conditional statements in JavaScript.
+I created a like button which toggles a red heart, a retweet button which glows green when clicked and a reply button which renders the replies onto the page when clicked and hides them when clicked again.